Have a symptom?

 With early recognition and treatment, in many cases it is possible to reverse the symptoms of sciatica.
 The most successful treatment and prevention plans use a multipronged approach individualized to the underlying cause, the severity of symptoms, a person's medical history, general health and other factors.

 The first step in treatment is prevention.
 This includes using good body mechanics ...more treatments »

 A diagnosis of sciatica may be delayed or missed because symptoms, such as leg weakness, pain and tingling may be mild, develop slowly, and can differ greatly from person to person.
 In addition, symptoms of sciatica can be similar to or accompany symptoms of other conditions and diseases.
-These include herniated disc, spinal stenosis, degenerative disc disease, and ...more misdiagnosis »
+These include herniated disc, spinal stenosis, degenerative disc ...more misdiagnosis »

 Home medical testing related to Sciatica:

 Alternative treatments or home remedies that have been listed in various sources as possibly beneficial for Sciatica may include:

 More information about causes of Sciatica: